eva-vision/Brain2Speech-with-DNN/README.md

 'extract_features.py' loads, extracts and prepares the raw data from the zipped data file available on https://osf.io/nrgx6/

-'project milestone 1' CoLab notebook.
+'project_milestone_1.ipynb' CoLab notebook.

 # HOW TO RUN IT

-Run 'project milestone 1' in CoLab.
+Run 'project_milestone_1.ipynb' in CoLab.